|Number of Positions||2|

 • Research project: Develop and conduct at least one research project suitable for publication; Present at least one research project either at McGill RRD and/ or at national or international meeting.

 • Coordinate 1 morning of Academic half-day in the residency program.
 This may include Simulation sessions, Grand Rounds presentations, Literature Review, etc...

-• The emergency department at the Jewish General Hospital is the busiest adult emergency department in Quebec, with over 80,000 visits annually.
+• The emergency department at the Jewish General Hospital is the busiest adult emergency department in Quebec, with over 95,000 visits annually.
 Furthermore, there is a massive variety of pathology seen in the ED, with particular focus on oncology, cardiology, sepsis, and geriatric cases; all of which lend themselves to bedside assessment with POCUS.
-In 2016, over 13,000 POCUS exams were performed in the ED, indicating a significant case load for fellows.
+In 2019, almost 20,000 POCUS exams were performed in the ED, indicating a significant case load for fellows.

 • Regular reading materials.
 The fellow will be expected to keep up with the latest literature in peer review journals (eg: AEM, Annals of EM, CJEM, J of US in Med), all of which are accessible online.
 In addition, the fellow will be provided with a copy of the Essentials of Point of care ultrasound for Emergency Physicians.
 Finally, there are numerous very high quality online blogs providing cutting edge video and literature reviews that the fellow will be expected to keep up with.